 Increased Financial Stability

-Japanese insurers are well-capitalized and conservative in their investment strategies, which can enhance the financial strength of acquired U.S. companies.
+Japanese insurers are well-capitalized and conservative in their investment strategies, which can enhance the financial strength of companies they acquire in the U.S.

 This means greater stability for policyholders and reduced risk of insolvency.